rails/rails/guides/source/api_app.md

 $ bin/rails middleware
 ```

-### Using the Cache Middleware
+### Using Rack::Cache

-By default, Rails will add a middleware that provides a cache store based on
-the configuration of your application (memcache by default).
-This means that
+When used with Rails, `Rack::Cache` uses the Rails cache store for its
+entity and meta stores.
+This means that if you use memcache, for your
-the built-in HTTP cache will rely on it.
+Rails app, for instance, the built-in HTTP cache will use memcache.

-For instance, using the `stale?` method:
+To make use of `Rack::Cache`, you first need to add the `rack-cache` gem
+to `Gemfile`, and set `config.action_dispatch.rack_cache` to `true`.
+To enable its functionality, you will want to use `stale?` in your
+controller.
+Here’s an example of `stale?` in use.

 ```ruby
 def show